mrchughes/solid-pds/docs/IMPLEMENTATION_GUIDE.md

 ## Integration Points

-### Authentication Service Integration
+### Identity Provider Service Integration

-The Solid PDS integrates with the Authentication Service for user authentication:
+The Solid PDS integrates with the Identity Provider Service for user authentication:

 1. **User Registration**
-   - When a user registers through the Authentication Service, a pod is created in the Solid PDS
+   - When a user registers through the Identity Provider Service, a pod is created in the Solid PDS
-   - The Authentication Service provides the user's WebID to the Solid PDS
+   - The Identity Provider Service provides the user's WebID to the Solid PDS

 2. **User Authentication**
-   - The Solid PDS uses the Authentication Service as an OIDC provider
+   - The Solid PDS uses the Identity Provider Service as an OIDC provider
-   - When a user logs in through the Authentication Service, they receive tokens for accessing their Solid pod
+   - When a user logs in through the Identity Provider Service, they receive tokens for accessing their Solid pod

 ### API Registry Integration